Table of Contents

 Smart tags are propagated from Parent to Child source strings.

-If translation changes occur due to smart tag presence in the Parent source string, the same translation changes will be applied to the Child source string too.
+If translation changes occur due to smart tag presence in the Parent source string, the same translation changes will also be applied to the Child source string.

 Review/Proofread status triggered by the smart tag in the Parent source string will also be propagated to the Child source strings.

-As long as strings remain in sync between Parent and Child resources, if you remove smart tags from Parent strings, changes in Parent translations and review status will be propagated to the corresponding Child strings.
+As long as strings remain in sync between Parent and Child resources, if you remove smart tags from Parent strings, Parent translations and review status changes will be propagated to the corresponding Child strings.

 Parent and Child source strings are in NOT sync (Parent and Child have different translations)